aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/NPCControl/ActionBehaviors/StealthAI.md

 The same than [SetPath](SetPath.md), but with the addition that if the frequency is 5555, the entity.[animstate](../../EntityControl/Animations/animstate.md) is set to `Sleep` at the start of the DoBehavior cycle (right after the `returntoheight` logic).

 ## Update (Inactive, every 3 frames)
-Normally, when an entity is in a [forcemove](../EntityControl/EntityControl%20Methods.md#forcemove), [StopForceMove](../EntityControl/EntityControl%20Methods.md#StopForceMove) is called on it, but this behavior is an exception to this where it will not be called here.
+Normally, when an entity is in a `forcemove`, [StopForceMove](../../EntityControl/EntityControl%20Methods.md#stopforcemove) is called on it, but this behavior is an exception to this where it will not be called here.

 ## Update (Common, end)
-As long as the behavior exist on the NPCControl, `actioncooldown` is set to 1.0 if the player is present and not `digging` while the [message](../../SetText/Notable%20states.md#message) lock is active.
+As long as the behavior exist on the NPCControl, `actioncooldown` is set to 1.0 if the player is present and not `digging` while the [message](../../../SetText/Notable%20states.md#message) lock is active.
 This has the overall effect to have the underlying [SetPath](SetPath.md) logic operate as if it has a frequency of 1.0 meaning 1.0 frames of cooldown between movement.

 ## LateUpdate (RefreshPlayer)
-After the new `inrange` value is set and the new value is true a [StealthSpot](ActionBehaviors/StealthAI.md#stealthspot) coroutine is called.
+After the new `inrange` value is set and the new value is true a StealthSpot coroutine is called.
 There is an exception where this doesn't happen if this is an [Enemy](../NPCType.md#enemy) when the `freezecooldown` or `dizzytime` hasn't expired yet.

 ## OnTriggerEnter (If this is an [NPC](../NPCType.md#npc))
 A StealthSpot coroutine starts if the other collider is the player.`beemerang` and the square distance between this NPCControl and the player is less than 30.0